Sao Jose Dos Campos Sao Paulo, Brazil Travel Guide

 Eating with cutlery is standard.
 It is polite to wait until everyone at your table receives their food before starting to eat.
 Refer to section 2.3 for tipping guidance.

 Photography is generally acceptable in public spaces.
-Always ask permission before photographing individuals, notably for children.
+Always ask permission before photographing individuals, most importantly for children.

 An open mind and a friendly approach help bridge cultural differences and enrich your travel experience.